Gospel of Luke: Genre, models and sources

-Luke–Acts is a religio-political history of the founder of the church and his successors, in both deeds and words.
-The author describes his book as a "narrative" (diegesis), rather than as a gospel, and implicitly criticises his predecessors for not giving their readers the speeches of Jesus and the Apostles, as such speeches were the mark of a "full" report, the vehicle through which ancient historians conveyed the meaning of their narratives.
-He seems to have taken as his model the works of two respected Classical authors, Dionysius of Halicarnassus, who wrote a history of Rome (Roman Antiquities), and the Jewish historian Josephus, author of a history of the Jews (Antiquities of the Jews).
-All three authors anchor the histories of their respective peoples by dating the births of the founders (Romulus, Moses, and Jesus) and narrate the stories of the founders' births from God, so that they are sons of God.
-Each founder taught authoritatively, appeared to witnesses after death, and ascended to heaven.
+Luke–Acts is a religio-political history of the founder of the church and his successors in deeds and words.
+The author describes his book as a "narrative" (diegesis) rather than as a gospel, and implicitly criticises his predecessors for not giving their readers the speeches of Jesus and the Apostles, as such speeches were the mark of a "full" report, the vehicle through which ancient historians conveyed the meaning of their narratives.
+Balch compares Luke with the works of the Classical authors Dionysius of Halicarnassus, who wrote a history of Rome (Roman Antiquities), and the Jewish historian Josephus, author of a history of the Jews (Antiquities of the Jews).
+Most scholars do not see a literary relationship with the latter.
+All three authors anchor the histories of their peoples by dating and narrating the stories of the births of the founders (Romulus, Moses, and Jesus).
+Each founder taught authoritatively, appeared after death, and ascended to heaven.
 Crucial aspects of the teaching of all three concerned the relationship between rich and poor and the question of whether "foreigners" were to be received into the people.

-Mark, written around AD 70, provided the narrative outline for Luke, but Mark contains comparatively little of Jesus' teachings, and for these most scholars believe Luke used a hypothesized collection of sayings called Q. A growing number of scholars support alternative hypotheses, such as the Farrer Hypothesis and the Matthean Posteriority Hypothesis, which argue for Luke's direct usage of Matthew and Matthew's dependence on Luke, respectively, and dispense with Q. Mark and Q account for about 64% of Luke; the remaining material, known as the L source, is likely sourced rather than being a Lukan invention.
-Most Q and L-source material is grouped in two clusters, Luke 6:17–8:3 and 9:51–18:14, and L-source material forms the first two sections of the gospel (the preface and infancy and childhood narratives).
+The gospels of Matthew, Mark and Luke are called the Synoptics, as they frequently cover the same events in similar and sometimes identical language.
+Mark was the earliest of the three (c.
+AD 70) and was used by the others, while the Two-source hypothesis posits Matthew and Luke also used the Q source, though a growing number support alternative hypotheses, such as the Farrer Hypothesis and the Matthean Posteriority Hypothesis, which argue for Luke's direct usage of Matthew and Matthew's dependence on Luke, respectively, and dispense with Q. Mark provided the narrative outline for Luke but comparatively little of Jesus' teachings.
+(Note: Remaining material is likely sourced rather than being a Lukan invention.)
+Most non-Markan content is grouped in two clusters and the first two sections of the gospel.
 Luke tends to follow his sources closely when checked.
+Luke’s ways of adapting Mark are comparable to that the methods used by Plutarch, including abridgements, chronological changes, and reordering events.

+Holly Hearon has pointed out that the Gospel of Luke draws on both written sources and oral reports from "eyewitnesses and servants of the word," showing that the New Testament writings grew out of a living spoken environment where scripture and teaching were experienced aloud.
+The preface of the Gospel of Luke refers to material gathered from eyewitnesses who knew the facts at first hand, indicating that the author combined written and oral sources in an environment where both teaching and proclamation happened through spoken word.